Prompt Library · 36 prompts

 Plan a trip

-Day-by-day itinerary, restaurant tips and practical advice for any destination, budget and travel party.
+Daily itinerary, restaurant tips, and practical advice for any destination, budget, and travel companions.

 Travel

-I'm traveling to [DESTINATION] for [NUMBER OF DAYS] days in [MONTH/SEASON].
+I am traveling to [DESTINATION] for [ANTAL DAGAR] days in [MONTH/SEASON].

 Interests: [e.g. "food, architecture, local markets — no tourist traps"]

-Want to avoid: [e.g. "long car trips, crowds, shopping malls"]
+Want to avoid: [e.g. "long car rides, crowds, shopping malls"]

 Give me:

-1. A day plan for each day with suggested activities (morning/afternoon/evening)
+1. A daily itinerary for each day with suggested activities (morning/afternoon/evening)

 2. 3-5 restaurants you recommend (local, not tourist traps)

-3. Practical tips (transport, best neighborhood to stay in, what to be prepared for)
+3. Practical tips (transport, best neighborhood to stay in, what I should be prepared for)

 PR-02